 Dosage is dependant on your age, fat, medical condition, laboratory test outcomes, and response to treatment.

-Use this medicine regularly to get the most benefit from it.
+Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.

-In the usa -
+In america -

 Airmail: 2-3 business weeks, EMS: 3-8 business days.